Frank21-glitch/Cybersecurity-Portfolio/Notes/network_plus_notes.md

 ### Concentrato / head-end
 - Encryption/decryption access device
-- Often intergrated into a firewall
+- Often integrated into a firewall

 ### Many deployment options
 - Specialized cryptographic hardware
-- software-based options availbale
+- software-based options available

 ### Often used with client software
 - Sometimes built into the OS